aadya9921/VSD-FPGA-INTERNSHIP/TASK2.2(WIP)/README.md

 ### Observation:

 Ofast Optimization level produced 98 instructions.
 The SPIKE debugger successfully traced the execution of the optimized (`-Ofast`) build.
 It was observed that the compiler used instructions such as `lui` and `addi` to efficiently generate memory addresses and allocate stack space.
 Compared to lower optimization levels, the generated code was more performance-oriented, demonstrating the effect of aggressive compiler optimizations.

+## KEY LEARNINGS

+Learned that higher optimization levels do not always produce fewer instructions.
+Although the `-Ofast` build generated 98 instructions compared to 92 instructions for `-O1`, this is normal because `-Ofast` prioritizes execution performance and speed over code size.
+To improve speed, the compiler may apply additional optimizations such as instruction scheduling, branch restructuring, and function inlining, which can sometimes increase the instruction count while still improving overall efficiency.